rdkcentral/rdkb-halif-bridge-util/docs/pages/BridgeUtilHalSpec.md

 Any calls that can fail due to the lack of a response should have a timeout period in accordance with any API documentation.

-TODO:
-As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
+TODO: As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
 Define the timeout requirement.

+TODO: Error return codes will be extended in the future to give more detail.

 ## Internal Error Handling